runemadsen/p5/README.md

 }
 ```

-From Ruby, you can now run the sketch via this gem:
+From Ruby, you can now run the sketch via this gem.
+You'll pass the name of the folder to P5, and it will automatically look for a `.pde` file inside of the folder of the same name.

 ```ruby
 sketch = P5::Sketch.new("#{File.dirname(__FILE__)}/test_sketch")
 sketch.run
 ```

 This will compile and run the file in the `build` subfolder of the sketch folder.
-If you're on a webserver where you can only write to `/tmp` or something like it, you can pass in an output folder, where the sketch will be compiled and run.
+If you're on a webserver where you can only write to `/tmp` or something like it, you can pass in an output folder, where the sketch will be compiled and executed.
 The folder will automatically be created if it doesn't exist.

 ```ruby
 sketch = P5::Sketch.new("#{File.dirname(__FILE__)}/test_sketch", "/tmp/abuildfolder")